Higher Vector Bundles: Higher groupoids, fibrations, and cleavages

+\begin{definition} A simplicial set $X$ is a {\bf higher groupoid} if every horn in $X$ has a filling, namely if every {\bf horn map} $d_{n,k}:X_n\to X_{n,k}$ is surjective, and it is of {\bf order $N$}, or $N$-groupoid, if the filling is unique for $n>N$, namely $d_{n,k}$ is bijective for $n>N$. \end{definition}

-\begin{remark} Higher groupoids, classically known as {\it Kan complexes}, were originally used as models for topological spaces, while their use as models for higher categories is more recent.
-Intuitively, some simplices $x_1,\dots,x_n\in X_n$ are {\it composable} if they are the faces of a horn, their {\it composition} $x_0$ is the remaining face of a filling, and any two compositions are {\it homotopic} because two fillings fit into a higher horn that can also be filled, see e.g. \cite{lurie}. \end{remark}
+When $n=1$, the horn maps $d_{1,0}, d_{1,1}:X_1\to X_0$ identify with the faces $d_1, d_0$.
+Intuitively, some simplices $x_1,\dots,x_n\in X_n$ are composable if they are the faces of a horn, a composition $x_0$ is the remaining face of a filling, and any two compositions are homotopic because two fillings fit into a higher horn that can also be filled.

 \begin{example} \